-Dr Jordan Kistler recently joined the School of Humanities as a Lecturer in Victorian literature.
-We spoke to Jordan to find out what is influencing her field of study, and what attracted her to Strathclyde.
+Dr Jordan Kistler joined the School of Humanities in 2019 as a Lecturer in Victorian Literature.
+We interviewed Jordan after her appointment in 2019 to find out more about her role at Strathclyde.

 Tell us a little bit about your career so far.

 I’m American, but I came to Britain for my doctoral research (at King’s College London) and then chose to remain in the UK.
 I’ve taught at both the University of Birmingham and Keele University before coming to Strathclyde as a Lecturer in Victorian Literature.

 My work began on the intersections between science and poetry in the Victorian era, focusing specifically on the Pre-Raphaelite poet Arthur O’Shaughnessy, whose ‘day job’ was working in the natural history departments of the British Museum – primarily in ichthyology and herpetology.
 This resulted in my book Arthur O’Shaughnessy, a Pre-Raphaelite Poet in the British Museum (2016), which considered the ways in which work and leisure, and science and art, were conceived of during this period.
 I recently had the pleasure of speaking about O’Shaughnessy’s best-known poem, ‘We are the Music Makers’, during Radio 3’s Proms coverage.

 I then side-stepped from literature and science to the medical humanities in a consideration of a little-known Pre-Raphaelite poet, Philip Bourke Marston.
 This work examined Marston’s participation in the image-driven Pre-Raphaelite tradition, despite his being blind since early childhood.
 Both my work on O’Shaughnessy and Marston interrogated what it meant to be a ‘poet’ in the Victorian age.